curranbrandt/CTF-Writeups/ropemporium/fluff_32bit/README.md

 }
 ```

-So, this time around we have "questionable" gadgets.
+So, this time around we have a function that contains "questionable" gadgets.
 This will be fun.

 Let's look at them in gdb: